 In Iraq, absence of an effective legal framework for refugee protection and naturalization continues to prelude longer term residency rights and other legal benefits for PoCs.
 The main PoC population in Iraq consist of IDP’s and mainly 240,000 Syrian refugees, 97% of which reside in the KRI.
 Most refugees face severely constrained access to basic services, continued security risks, and a lack of livelihoods opportunities and financial resources.
-Over 10,000 Syrian PoCs were denied documents and movement restrictions limit return for PoCs who left to visit Syria (GFI).
-60% of the IDP population arrived in KRI post 2014, with 55% originally from Ninewa and 20% from Salah al Din.
-In Duhok, higher education is usually a guarantee for employment with over 92% of women with degrees working in the public sector.
-However as most PoCs have limited access to education, employment opportunities are limited.
+At 48.7%, Iraq has one of the lowest labor force participation rates in the world, especially for women (12%) and youth (26%) (World Bank).
+Half of the population in the KRI are under the age of 15 with 45% of the population having no primary education.

 Covid-19 measures adopted by the Government of Iraq and the Kurdistan Regional Government have temporarily affected the ability of humanitarian actors to implement their programs.
 The two main challenges were the halt of certain activities due to movement restrictions in the KR-I and the closure of border crossing points.
 The movement restrictions imposed by the Kurdistan Regional Government have negatively affected the access to employment and livelihoods opportunities for refugees and host communities and on the activities of micro and small business in KR-I.